MKZuziak/FedJust/README.md

 The current version of the repository contains only a limited version of FedJust and a preliminary draft of the documentation.
 More is coming soon!

 # FedJust - Full Documentation
 The full documentation can be found at [FedJust](https://mkzuziak.github.io/FedJust/).
-The documentation will be updated in incremental changes.
+The documentation will be updated with incremental changes.